 “Actiance harnesses domain expertise to address the cloud archive market”The Forrester Wave™: Information Archiving Cloud Providers, Q4 2016 by Cheryl McKinnon

-These realized benefits have translated to a market growth rate of 30+% CAGR for cloud archives, while traditional on-premises archives are experiencing flat to negative growth, according to a recent report on cloud archiving from Forrester research.
+These realized benefits have translated to a market growth rate of 30+% CAGR for cloud archives, while traditional on-premises archives are experiencing flat to negative growth, according to a recent report from Forrester research.
 Cloud archival solutions also provide greater flexibility in managing complex global data privacy and locality requirements, where specific sub-sets of data can be maintained within a specific location to comply with regulation.
-These capabilities have become more critical to cloud archives because of regulatory drivers such as the General Data Protection Regulation (GDPR) as well as the new framework to govern cross-border eDiscovery the EU-US Data Privacy Shield.
+These capabilities have become more critical because of regulatory drivers such as the General Data Protection Regulation (GDPR) as well as the new framework to govern cross-border eDiscovery the EU-US Data Privacy Shield.
 However, cloud archives are not homogeneous and some providers are better suited to address complex regulatory and eDiscovery demands than others.
 A foundational element for archives in the cloud to meet these requirements is the ability to maintain archived data exclusively in a geographic market designated by the customer – and not based upon technology load balancing requirements.
 Also critical amongst these requirements is the ability to ingest, search against, and export large volumes of information on demand – and against very explicit time constraints.
 For many cloud archive providers, a significant barrier to addressing these requests are the limitations in export speed, with only smaller datasets available for on-demand export.
-Consequently, many firms require incremental professional services support from cloud archive providers in order to accelerate information export, which comes at a significant incremental cost.
+Consequently, many firms require incremental professional services support in order to accelerate information export, which comes at a significant incremental cost.
 Alcatraz is unique amongst cloud archive providers in being purpose built for those use cases.